 Surgical Simulation & Skills Laboratory

-Here at Texas Tech, we enjoy great support from vendors for our educational activities as well as with programs in laparoscopic skills, live tissue labs, knot tying and suture boards and laparoscopic trainer boxes provided for residents.
+Here at Texas Tech, we enjoy great support from vendors, who help provide for our educational activities with knot trying boards, suture boards, personal laparoscopic trainers, and extra programs in laparoscopic skills and live tissue labs.

-The Texas Tech Department of Surgery also is a member of Texas Association of Surgical Skills Labs (TASSL).
-Dr. Ari Halldorsson is a past president.
-TASSL’s mission is to enhance education using simulation-based training for surgery residents and other learners by fostering collaboration and research.
+The Texas Tech Department of Surgery is also a member of the Texas Association of Surgical Skills Labs (TASSL).
+TASSL’s mission is to enhance education using simulation based training for surgery residents and other learners by fostering collaboration and research.